miaalexkatz/miaalexkatz.github.io/README.md

 ## Remix this project!

-Of course, you can remix this project by just editing `script.js` to do what you want – add classes, change labels, triggers, and so on.
+Of course, you can remix this project by just editing `script.js.` For example:

-(NOTE TO SELVES TO DO: let's add ideas for what developers could do)

-## Check out components demo too

-(NOTE TO SELVES - let's work on the other one)
+- *Change classes*: How many, names of classes, and so on.
+- *Change what happens*: Change what happens when each class is recognized.
+Make it show something, say something, or even connect it to something you're building – a game, etc.

+## What's next?

+Want to dig in deeper?
+[Check out Demo #2 here.](https://glitch.com/edit/#!/second-satin-surf?path=README.md)